Introduction to Using PxPlus

 Panel

 In PxPlus, a panel is the primary display area that is under the control of an application at run time.
 It provides the layout for controls required by the user to interact with an application.
-Some GUI environments refer to this as the application window.
+Some graphical user interface environments refer to this as the application window.

 See Windows Categories.